neerojstha/cafe-booking/README.md

 ## Credits

-- This pages html and css codes are inspired from I THINK THERFORE I BLOG project.
+- This pages html, css, js, python etc codes are inspired from I THINK THERFORE I BLOG project.
-- Photos are received from pexel, unsplash and google images.
+- Photos are received from unsplash and google images.
 - Special thanks to my mentor Rahul Lakhanpal for mentoring me during this project.